markyouhanna12/Kalman_Bot/README.md

 `$ chmod +x scripts/kalman_filter_node.py`

-# after adding noise and implement Kalman filter, we should now visualize the graph between filter and the noise
+# After adding noise and implement Kalman filter, we should now visualize the graph between filter and the noise